The Rise of the Edgar Cut Meme

 The Edgar haircut, rooted in the Jumano tribe, which dominated Texas, New Mexico, and Mexico between 1500 and 1700, has earned immense popularity among young men today.
 Tribal Men back in the day wore a similar haircut decorated with paint and bird feathers.
-It is often described as a bowl-like cut with a line-up and tapered sides.
-That being said, the Edgar is associated with the modern ranchera/o aesthetic referred to as “takuache” and the “trokiando” (from the word truck) trucking scene.
-Consequently, it gave rise to the Edgar Cut Meme, worth learning more about!
+People often describe it as a bowl-like cut with a line-up and tapered sides.
+The Edgar style is closely tied to the modern ranchera/o aesthetic, commonly known as ‘takuache,’ and the ‘trokiando’ trucking scene inspired by customized trucks.
+Consequently, it gave rise to the Edgar Cut Memeworth learning more about!

 What caused the origination of Edgar Haircut Meme